| "Even in the Colonies, You Don’t Give Flack to a Duke"

 one pip short: Flack had Qd-8d.
 I’d thought it would take roughly three

+big hands to do it, and that’s exactly what had happened.
 “It was a fitting last hand,” Duke said.
 “That was as equal

 a match as I’ve ever played, and whoever caught a rush was going to win.”
+I wanted to know if yet another near-miss on a bracelet attempt was weighting

+on her.
 “I’d like a bracelet, sure, but I don’t feel too bad about

 this,” Duke said.
 “I played as well as I can play, and I was even